On the conductor of cohomological transforms: Spectral sequence argument

 \emph{(2)} We have

 and

 \emph{(3)} Assume in addition that $E_2^{p,q}=0$ if $q=0$.
 We have then $E_2^{0,1}\simeq E^1$. \end{proposition}

 \begin{proof} (1) From~(\ref{eq-e3}), we see that $E_3^{p,q}=0$ unless $0\leq p,q\leq 2$ since it is a quotient of a subspace of $E_2^{p,q}$.
 But then~(\ref{eq-d3}) shows that, for any $p$, $q$, either the source of the target of $d_3^{p,q}$ is zero.
-Hence the spectral sequence degenerates at that level.
+In fact, for all $i\geq 3$, either the target or the source of $d_i^{p,q}$ vanishes, and therefore the spectral sequence degenerates at that level.

 By~(\ref{eq-convergence}) we deduce that

 but

 and since $d_2^{1,1}$ and $d_2^{-1,2}$ are both zero (the target of the first and the source of the second are zero), we have $E_3^{1,1}=E_2^{1,1}$, hence~(\ref{eq-e211}).